hazelcast/hazelcast/hazelcast-documentation/src/MemcacheClient.md

   Member [10.20.17.5:5701]
 }
 ```
-And you have a PHP application that uses PHP Memcache client to cache things in Hazelcast.
+Assume that you have a PHP application that uses PHP Memcache client to cache things in Hazelcast.
 All you need to do is have your PHP Memcache client connect to one of these members.
-It does not matter which member the client connects to because Hazelcast cluster looks as one giant machine (Single System Image).
-PHP client code sample:
+It does not matter which member the client connects to because the Hazelcast cluster looks like one giant machine (Single System Image).
+Here is a PHP client code example.

 ```php
 <?php